Tactics for Wiser Investing

 Portfolio Analyst, The Milwaukee Company

-Generally speaking, TAA involves adjusting the allocation of a portfolio's assets to take advantage of market opportunities and manage risk.
+Generally speaking, SAA involves adjusting the allocation of a portfolio's assets to take advantage of market opportunities and manage risk.
 This contrasts with a passive strategic asset allocation, which involves setting a long-term allocation of assets and sticking to it, regardless of market conditions.

-Quantitative (QTAA) uses mathematical and statistical methods to analyze and model financial markets and securities.
+Quantitative (QSAA) uses mathematical and statistical methods to analyze and model financial markets and securities.
 It entails the development of rules-based, academically sound algorithms that mathematically determine what portfolio adjustments need to be made and when to make them.
-The goal of QTAA is to optimize the portfolio's performance by dynamically adjusting the allocation of assets based on a range of factors, such as market conditions, economic indicators, and the performance of individual assets
+The goal of QSAA is to optimize the portfolio's performance by dynamically adjusting the allocation of assets based on a range of factors, such as market conditions, economic indicators, and the performance of individual assets

-Another benefit of QTAA is that because it is rules based, it limits the role emotions play when making investment decisions.
+Another benefit of QSAA is that because it is rules based, it limits the role emotions play when making investment decisions.
 This is critical because as behavioral psychologists have repeatedly demonstrated, the innate behavioral biases we all share (including overconfidence, confirmation bias, and loss aversion, to name a few) can cause even the most seasoned and intelligent investors to make regrettable decisions.
 (You can find a discussion of behavioral finance here).

-In summation, QTAA provides disciplined, long-term investors with a logical, mathematically sound approach to investment success.
+In summation, QSAA provides disciplined, long-term investors with a logical, mathematically sound approach to investment success.
 When properly applied, it can provide investors and their advisors with an informed and disciplined approach for making asset allocation decisions.